muhyassin09/yasinnn/heart-failure-survival-analysis/docs/05_assumption_check_notes.md

 no remedial modeling steps (such as stratification or the addition of time-varying covariate terms).
-This clean result is recorded in full detail here, including the exact per-covariate test statistics, rather than reported only as a pass/fail verdict — a specific, citable table (test statistic and p-value per variable) is what a clinical reviewer expects to see referenced when a Schoenfeld residuals test is claimed to have been performed, rather than a general statement that the check "was run" and "passed."
+This clean result is recorded in full detail here, including the exact per-covariate test statistics, rather than reported only as a pass/fail verdict.